 - Traditional silicone implants are softer, more natural, behave more like a natural breast, and have less rippling than their saline counterparts.

-- These implants have been shown to be very successful at producing a natural result due to the internal shift of the silicone atoms with gravity.
-This movement helps to produce a reduction in the upper pole of the breast and a fuller lower pole creating a “teardrop” result when the patient is standing.
+- These implants are very successful at producing a natural result due to the silicone atoms’ internal shift with gravity.
+This movement reduces the upper pole of the breast and a fuller lower pole creating a “teardrop” result when the patient is standing.

 - Soft Touch Implants